top of page

 • Instagram Your Set Project

-Your Set helps youth in Western Australia to realize their full potential through sport and art for well-being.
+Your Set helps all ages across Western Australia to realize their full potential through sport and art for well-being.

-“Your Set” is a not-for-profit project designed to encourage people in Western Australia to participate in sport and the arts to build self-confidence and grow with passion.
+“Your Set” is a not-for-profit project designed to encourage people in Western Australia to participate in sport and the arts to build self-confidence and connections.

-The aim of this initiative is to help Australians realise their full potential, no matter their age, through sport and art for wellbeing.
+The aim of this initiative is to help Australians feel a sense of belonging, no matter their age.

 Mission Statement